SplineSketch: Even More Accurate Quantiles with Error Guarantees: Analysis of Uniform Error Guarantees

+We start by defining the mergeability setting using a binary tree where internal nodes correspond to merge operations or operations inside the sketch, namely splitting or joining buckets.

-\subsection{Mergeability setting}
+\subsubsection{Mergeability setting}

 For analyzing sketches created by a sequence of pairwise merge operations, it is convenient to define a binary tree $T_0$ with $n$ leaves, each representing one data item and inner nodes with two children corresponding to the merge operations.
 Additionally, we will use inner nodes representing the operations with buckets, namely splitting a bucket or joining a pair of adjacent buckets.
-That is, we define $T_0$ with root representing the final sketch, leaves corresponding the single data items, and inner nodes of three types: (1) merge-nodes with two children, representing merge operations such that the sketch represented by a merge-node is obtained by the union of buckets from the two source sketches represented by the children, as described in Section~3.2, and (2) split-nodes representing one split of a bucket, and (3) join-nodes representing one join of two adjacent buckets; split-nodes and join-nodes have a single child.
+That is, we define $T_0$ with root representing the final sketch, leaves corresponding to the single data items, and inner nodes of three types: (1) merge-nodes with two children, representing merge operations such that the sketch represented by a merge-node is obtained by the union of buffers and buckets from the two source sketches represented by the children, as described in Section~3.2, (2) split-nodes representing one split of a bucket, and (3) join-nodes representing one join of two adjacent buckets; split-nodes and join-nodes have a single child.
 Each node represents the sketch after the operation is performed.
-(A technicality is that the number of buckets may possibly be $k-1$ or $k+1$ after a join or split.)
-Other operations inside the sketch, namely creating initial buckets by equally spaced selection and merging buffer into buckets, need not be represented in $T_0$ for our analysis (while equally spaced selection affects the error, it is in total only by $n/k$).
+(A technicality is that the number of buckets may possibly be $k-1$ or $k+1$ after a join or split or even up to $2k$ after taking the union of thresholds during a merge operation.)
+Other operations inside the sketch, namely creating initial buckets by the equally spaced selection and merging buffer into buckets, need not be represented in $T_0$ for our analysis as the equally spaced selection is exact on thresholds.

+Let $n_t$ be the number of leaves in the subtree of $t$, i.e., the number of data items summarized by the sketch in $t$.

 We further label the inner nodes by epochs.
 Namely, let $n_0 := \Theta(k)$ be the initial buffer size and $n_j := 1.25\cdot n_{j-1}$ for $j > 0$ be the epoch ends.
-We a call a node $t$ of $T_0$ a \emph{$j$-node} if $j$ is the smallest integer $j\ge 0$ such that the number of items summarized by the sketch represented by $t$ is at most $n_j$.
+We call a node $t$ of $T_0$ a \emph{$j$-node} if $j$ is the smallest integer $j\ge 0$ such that the number of items summarized by the sketch represented by $t$ is at most $n_j$.
 Clearly, the labels are non-decreasing on any leaf-to-root path.
-Moreover, merging two sketches represented by $j$-nodes for $j>0$ results in a sketch represented by a merge-node labeled by $j' > j$ as the two source sketches summarize a similar number of items.
+Moreover, for any $j>0$, merging two sketches represented by $j$-nodes results in a sketch represented by a merge-node labeled by $j' > j$ as the two source sketches summarize a similar number of items.
 We thus obtain:

 \begin{observation} For any epoch $j > 0$, the $j$-nodes of $T_0$ form a disjoint union of paths. \end{observation}

 The 0-nodes form possibly more complicated subtrees.
 However, sketches represented by 0-nodes have no buckets and are exact as they store all their items in the buffer.